puppetlabs/puppet-specifications/language/resource-api/README.md

   title_patterns: [
     {
       pattern: %r{^(?<package>.*[^-])-(?<manager>.*)$},
-      desc: 'Where the package and the manager are provided with a hyphen seperator', },
+      desc: 'Where the package and the manager are provided with a hyphen separator', },
     {
       pattern: %r{^(?<package>.*)$},